Borloxos/FiascoExtension/README.md

 ### FIASCO

 The cfiaco and dfiasco binaries at version 1.3.
 They can be built from [https://github.com/Borloxos/FiascoExtension]() or [https://github.com/l-tamas/Fiasco]().
-In the latter case you probably have to tweak the source codes constants to avoid crashes.
+In the latter case you may have to tweak the source codes constants to avoid crashes.

 ## Parameters